core-wg/senml-spec/draft-ietf-core-senml.md

   from T0 = 275.15 K.  ISO 80000-5 is defining both units side by
   side, and not really expressing a preference.
-This level of recognition of the alternative unit degree Celsius is the reason why Celsius temperatures exceptionally seem acceptabble in the SenML units list alongside Kelvin.)
+This level of recognition of the alternative unit degree Celsius is the reason why Celsius temperatures exceptionally seem acceptable in the SenML units list alongside Kelvin.)

 6. Symbol names that could be easily confused with existing common